Recycling & Waste Collection

 Got a question?
 Try out the Recycle Coach App below!

-Recycling Acceptable Receptacles (say that three times fast)
+Acceptable Recycling Receptacles (say that three times fast)

 Waste Collection Reminders to Avoid Missed Collection